vierth/baby_name_explorer/README.md

 This uses pandas and plotly to munge and plot the data.
 Enjoy!

 This is a small change I am making to the file.
 I'm going to extend this slightly.

+Yehawww, this is a pretty awesome new change to this file.